Final Fantasy Crystal Chronicles: The Crystal Bearers: Plot

 While escorting a cruise ship to the Lilty capital, Layle confronts Amidatelion as they launch an attack.
 Amidatelion uses their Crystal Idol to absorb energy from the ship.
-With the help of his friends, Layle pursues Amidatelion as they continue to dragin the Lilty technology to empower the Crystal Idol, which can restore the Yuke Crystal.
+With the help of his friends, Layle pursues Amidatelion as they drain Lilty technology to empower their Crystal Idol, which can restore the Yuke Crystal.
 Jegran, determined to maintain his power over Althea and the Lilty kingdom, kills Selkie guild leader Vaigali and frames Layle for the crime, branding him as Amidatelion's ally.
-Layle goes on the run, reluctantly partnering with Amidatelion.
+Layle goes on the run, reluctantly partnering with Amidatelion to survive Jegran's forces.
 He learns that the Yukes cursed the Lilty Crystal before vanishing, and despite the risk of activating the curse Amidatelion seeks to restore the Yukes and re-establish the Crystal Principle, a metaphysical force that created the world's crystal bearers.
-Jegran reveals himself to be a crystal bearer.
-He kills Amidatelion and unsuccessfully prevents Layle from using the Crystal Idol.
+After catching up with them, Jegran reveals himself to be a crystal bearer.
+He kills Amidatelion, but Layle manages to save the Crystal Idol.

-Althea captures Jegran, and forces him to restore her father whom he turned into crystal to power the Lilty capital's crystal reactor.
-However, Jegran destroys the statue and absorbs all the power for himself, declaring his wish to form a new principle.
-He later identifies Althea as a crystal bearer.
+Althea captures Jegran, wanting to force him into restore her father whom he turned into crystal to power the Lilty capital's crystal reactor.
+Jegran instead drains the crystal of power, intent on founding a new principle, and identifies Althea as a crystal bearer.
 Layle, having decided to complete Amidatelion's quest and supported by his allies, saves Althea and defeats Jegran as the Yuke crystal is restored.
-As Jegran and Layle apparently perish together, Althea and the restored Yukes use the magic to halt the curse on the Lilty Crystal.
+As Jegran and Layle apparently die in battle, Althea and the restored Yukes use their magic to halt the curse on the Lilty Crystal.
 In the aftermath, the Crystal Principle is restored, and all crystal reactors and still-living crystal bearers lose their magic.
 Althea becomes queen and makes peace with the Yukes, while Keiss takes Vaigali's place as leader of the Selkie guild.
 Belle, convinced that Layle is alive, steals Keiss's ship to follow a lead.
 As the game ends, Layle is shown alive and still able to use his powers.